oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 ## Oppia's Developer Mailing List

 You should also join Oppia's developer mailing list: oppia-dev@googlegroups.com.
+You can join by going to https://groups.google.com/forum/#!forum/oppia-dev and requesting to join the group.
+A group manager will need to approve the request (usually happens within a couple of hours).

 Nearly all contributors to Oppia (past and present) are in this mailing list, so it's a fantastic place to ask questions that the entire team will see.
 All developers working on Oppia are highly recommended to join this mailing list, as major announcements are listed here (including early details on future releases and major work being done across the project).

 # Oppia's Project Ideas